spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-general/1-applicaiton-metadata.md

 </dependency>
 ```

-### Whitelisting Properties
+### Allowlisting Properties

-In addition to this file, Data Flow can make use of an additional file that whitelists the most important application properties, usually your own application's `@ConfigurationProperties`.
+In addition to this file, Data Flow can make use of an additional file that allowlists the most important application properties, usually your own application's `@ConfigurationProperties`.
-Without using a whitelist, the UI and Shell present the hundreds of [Common Application Properties](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#spring-cloud-dataflow-global-properties), resulting in a poor user experience.
+Without using an allowlist, the UI and Shell present the hundreds of [Common Application Properties](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#spring-cloud-dataflow-global-properties), resulting in a poor user experience.
-The `whitelist` file lists the primary application properties so that the shell and the UI can display them first when presenting options through TAB completion or in drop-down boxes.
+The `allowlist` file lists the primary application properties so that the shell and the UI can display them first when presenting options through TAB completion or in drop-down boxes.

-To whitelist application properties, create a file named `spring-configuration-metadata-whitelist.properties` under the `META-INF` resource directory.
+To allowlist application properties, create a file named `spring-configuration-metadata-allowlist.properties` under the `META-INF` resource directory.
 There are two property keys that can be used inside this file.
 The first key is named `configuration-properties.classes`.
 The value is a comma separated list of fully qualified `@ConfigurationProperty` class names.
 The second key is `configuration-properties.names`, whose value is a comma-separated list of property names.
-This can contain the full name of the property, such as `server.port`, or a partial name to whitelist a category of property names, such as `spring.jmx`.
+This can contain the full name of the property, such as `server.port`, or a partial name to allowlist a category of property names, such as `spring.jmx`.

-The [Spring Cloud Stream application starters](https://github.com/spring-cloud-stream-app-starters) are a good place to look for examples that use whitelists.
-The following example comes from the file sink’s `spring-configuration-metadata-whitelist.properties` file:
+The [Spring Cloud Stream application starters](https://github.com/spring-cloud-stream-app-starters) are a good place to look for examples that use allowlists.
+The following example comes from the file sink’s `spring-configuration-metadata-allowlist.properties` file:

 ```properties
 configuration-properties.classes=org.springframework.cloud.stream.app.file.sink.FileSinkProperties
 ```

-If we also want to add `server.port` to the whitelist, it would be as follows:
+If we also want to add `server.port` to the allowlist, it would be as follows:

 ```properties
 configuration-properties.classes=org.springframework.cloud.stream.app.file.sink.FileSinkProperties